-This is an absolute requirement for call centers serving the healthcare industry.
+This is an absolute requirement for call center health and wellness service providers serving the healthcare service industry.
 The industry is always changing as are the rules that regulate it.
-Your call center must be on top of the rules involved and compliant with them, including:
+Your call center partner must be on top of the rules involved and compliant with them, including:

 Health Information Technology For Economic And Clinical Health Act (HITECH): With the increasing use of electronic health records, HITECH was introduced in 2009 to further support and expand upon the HIPAA criteria.

-Your healthcare call center will be the face of your organization to many of your clients, so look for a company with an outstanding reputation.
-A good reputation is the result of having a highly skilled and trained staff understand the industry and your clients.
+A new healthcare outsourcing company will be the face of your organization to many of your clients, so look for a company with an outstanding reputation.
+A good reputation as a result of having highly skilled and trained staff to understand the industry and your clients.

-Ask potential call centers what kind of training their staff must undergo before they can take their first call.
+Ask potential outsourced medical contact centers what kind of training their staff must undergo before they can take their first call.
 In addition to the standard training on the use of the technology involved and procedures relating to your calls, look for things like senior sensitivity training and other soft skills training that will be particularly important to your client interaction experience.

-Your call center needs to have the infrastructure necessary to handle the volume that may arise.
+Your medical call contact center needs to have the infrastructure necessary to handle the volume that may arise.
 Redundancies need to be in place to avoid any downtime.

-If your client base is located in the US, there is a definite advantage to choosing a call center with their operations based in America.
+If your client base is located in the US, there is a definite advantage to choosing a healthcare call service center with its operations based in America.

-Of course, choosing a call center has to make good financial sense.
-To that end, cost is very important.
-But remember that other factors can have a significant long and short-term financial impact, such as the items listed above and call performance statistics like first call resolution rates.
+Of course, choosing a contact call center has to make good financial sense.
+To that end, the cost is very important.
+But remember that other factors can have a significantly long and short-term financial impact, such as the items listed above and call performance statistics like first call resolution rates.